Jayesh Logistics Limited Announces IPO to Expand Integrated Logistics and Supply Chain Solutions Across India - www.lokmattimes.com

 IPO Allotment & Investor Reservation

-The basis of allotment is expected to be finalised on October 30, 2025, and the shares are expected to be credited to investors' demat accounts shortly thereafter.
+The basis of allotment is expected to be finalized on October 30, 2025, and the shares are expected to be credited to investors' demat accounts shortly thereafter.

 Business & Key Highlights